algotom/algotom/docs/source/toc/section5/section5_2.rst

 -   Users don't need a high-specs computer to process data.
 -   Methods can run on either multicore CPUs or a single GPU, depending on GPU availability..
 -   Data can be read and processed chunk-by-chunk to fit available RAM or GPU memory.
--   Input is an hdf-object, numpy array, or emulated hdf-object; for a normal computer, input must be an hdf file from which data can be loaded or an extracted subset into memory.
-For other formats, it can be converted to hdf or wrapped into an hdf-emulator to extract a subset of data.
+-   Input is an HDF-object, numpy array, or emulated HDF-object; for a normal computer, input must be an HDF file from which data can be loaded or an extracted subset into memory.
+For other formats, it can be converted to HDF or wrapped into an HDF-emulator to extract a subset of data.
 -   FBP method and BPF method are implemented as they are feasible and practical.
 -   Users need methods to manually and automatically determine the center of rotation (rotation axis).